Immersive-Design-Group/SD-Workshop-Website/TEAM_SECTION_README.md

 - Link hover shadow: `rgba(59, 130, 246, 0.3)`

 ### Typography
-- Uses Inter and Noto Sans SC fonts
+- Uses Roboto and Source Han Sans fonts
 - Group names use the same font size and weight as section titles
 - Responsive font sizing
 - Consistent with other sections